nik-216/AI_Helpdesk_Assistant/README.md

 - Backend endpoints for all CRUD operations and chat handling
 - Middleware for JWT authentication and API key validation
 - ChromaDB and PostgreSQL integration for vector and metadata storage
+- Redis cache integrated for improved response times and LLM efficiency

 ---